hapax/hapax.github.io/assets/maximal.md

 This was the official view until Einstein came along, $200$ years later.
-We will see that a
+We will see that special relativity, and some aspects of general relativity, follow from a similar combination of empirical observation and mathematical reasoning as the Mesopotamian measurements considered above.

 ### 2.1.
 Einstein's proposal <a id="sec-2-1" name="sec-2-1"></a>